HOME > MANCHESTER PRIDE INVESTIGATION

 Lots of people won't know what net proceeds means or won't notice.
 This misleading leaflet makes the final charity amount look like a larger percentage of the income than it really was and makes 'expenditure' seem smaller.

-Money that Manchester Pride itself received directly from advertisers, sponsors and donations doesn't feature on this leaflet at all.
+Money that Manchester Pride itself received directly from advertisers, sponsors and donations doesn't feature on this leaflet either.
 That income also went on running costs.

 FROM 100% TO 30%

-In the publicity for 2003, the public was told that 'all ticket sales for the weekend go directly to Operation Fundraiser'.
+In the publicity for 2003, the public was told: "all ticket sales for the weekend go directly to Operation Fundraiser".

-Hardly surprisingly then, that many people in Manchester are confused and even now believe that that 'all' Operation Fundraiser money went to good causes.
+It's hardly surprising that many people in Manchester are confused about the situation and even now believe that that 'all' Operation Fundraiser money went to good causes.

 In some leaflets, Operation Fundraiser used the word 'raised' to mean the money left after costs had been taken off.